Peach & Sausage Breakfast Squares Recipe

 - 1 tablespoon butter

 - 2 tablespoons canola oil

-- 1 package (7 ounces) frozen fully cooked breakfast sausage links, thawed and halved lengthwise
+- 1 package (7 ounces) Jones Dairy Farm All Natural Golden Brown Sausage Links, thawed and halved lengthwise

 - 1. Drain peaches, reserving juice; set aside.
 In a small saucepan, combine sugar and cornstarch; stir in 1/2 cup reserved peach juice until smooth.
 Bring to a boil.
 Cook and stir for 1-2 minutes or until thickened.
 Stir in syrup and butter; set aside and keep warm.